Influence of light, temperature, and iron oxidation state on the dissolution rate of combusted iron particles in oxalic

-The discrete values (levels) of the controlled parameters (factors) are chosen such that they are consistent with previous experiments and a significant effect size is expected, defined as the difference between the mean level values per variance~\citep{ERCEG2008}.
-The equidistant level value distribution also complies with a full factorial design, which allows to determine the significance of each factor and to resolve interactions between the factors without confounding.
-To determine the significance of one factor, first the mean of each level is calculated using all experimental runs with that level value, irrespective of the other factor level values.
-Due to the symmetric level value distribution of the experimental runs, the influence of all other factors levels on the mean is eliminated (orthogonality).
-For a single factor and two level values, the significance can then be determined using a simple two-sample t-test.
-For the present case of three systematically varied parameters, a 3-way analysis of variance (ANOVA) is performed.
+The discrete values (levels: such as 40$^\circ$C) of the controlled parameters (factors such as reaction temperature $\overline{T}$) were selected such that they were consistent with previous experiments, and a significant size effect was expected, defined as the difference between the mean level values per variance~\citep{ERCEG2008}.
+The equidistant\textendash level distribution also complied with a full factorial design, which allowed the determination of the significance of each factor and resolved the interactions between the factors without confounding.
+To determine the significance of a factor, the mean of each level was first calculated using all experimental runs with that level, irrespective of other factor\textendash level conditions.
+Because of the symmetric level distribution of the experimental runs, the influence of all other factors on the mean was eliminated (orthogonality).
+For single\textendash factor and two\textendash level conditions, the significance can be determined using a simple two\textendash sample t\textendash test.
+In the case of three systematically varying parameters as in the present study, three\textendash way analysis of variance (ANOVA) was performed.
 The discrete values of the parameters used in this study are summarized in Tb.~\ref{tb:Factor_levels_reaction}.

-There are 18 possible combinations for this set of parameters.
-Each combination of parameters was repeated two times, resulting in a total of 36 experimental runs.
-In addition three experiments at approx. 25$^\circ$C without broadband light are performed.
-Despite the best efforts to set $\overline{T}$ exactly at the specified level values, there are slight variations of approx.~$\pm 0.35$\,K with the maximum deviation for one experimental run of 1.5\,K from the target temperature.
-The exact values can be seen e.g. in Fig.~\ref{fig:fit_rates}.
-Thus, the factors $\Phi$ and light irradiation are treated categorically and $\overline{T}$ is assumed as continuous variable.
+There were 18 possible combinations of these sets of parameters.
+Each combination of parameters was repeated twice, resulting in 36 experimental runs.
+In addition, three experiments were conducted at approximately 25$^\circ$C without broadband light.
+Despite our best efforts to set $\overline{T}$ exactly at the specified level, variations of approximately~$ \pm 0.35$\,K (with a maximum deviation of 1.5\,K) from the target temperature were observed.
+The experimental $\overline{T}$ values are presented in Fig.~\ref{fig:fit_rates}.
+Thus, the $\Phi$ and light irradiation factors were treated categorically in the statistical analysis, and $\overline{T}$ was assumed to be a continuous variable.
 However, treating $\overline{T}$ also categorically does not change the outcome of the statistical analysis in Sec.~\ref{subsec:determination_of_significant_factors}.